-Mission: We bridge fetal, maternal and paternal medicine through collaborative research to uncover the very beginnings of health.
+Mission: We bridge fetal, pediatric, maternal and paternal medicine through collaborative research to uncover the very beginnings of health.

 Physical, mental and social maternal factors during pregnancy have been shown to affect fetal development and can impact an individual’s health from infancy to adulthood.
 Early and accurate identification of disease predisposition and its causes provides a critical window of opportunity for prevention before full-blown disease develops.